DraftKings promo code: Get $200 bonus for Spurs-Celtics, Lakers-Timberwolves, Gonzaga-Santa Clara on Tuesday

 Tuesday college basketball betting preview

 The ACC, Big Ten and Big 12 all begin their conference tournaments on Tuesday, but five NCAA Tournament bids will be handed out today.
 The Horizon League title will be on the line at 7 p.m.
 ET when No. 1 seed Wright State takes on No. 3 seed Detroit Mercy.
-The latest college basketball odds from DraftKings list Wright State as 3.5-point favorites while the over/under is 153.5.
+The latest college basketball odds from DraftKings list Wright State as the 4.5-point favorite while the over/under is 153.5.

 Responsible Gaming at DraftKings